jstranberg/geoloc-util/README.md

 ## Prerequisites

-This utility requires a Mac or Linux machine.
+This utility requires a Mac or Linux/Ubuntu machine.

 ## Installation